 To do this, wrap the wire around the leaves tethering them onto the stem.
 Move down and add more leaves at various angles until you have filled up the stem.
 Repeat to create 8-10 stems per color.
-Depending on the size of the garland you are making, you may need more or less stems.
+You may need more or less stems, depending on the size of the garland you are making.
 My garland is approximately 7 feet high and I used about 600-800 leaves in my garland.

 Once you have your stems created, unroll your chicken wire and attach it to your backdrop (arch, wall, etc) using zip ties or more floral wire.
 This will form your general arch shape, so be sure it is the correct size and dimensions.
 I made my chicken wire about 1′ wide and 7′ high and formed it into the arch shape when attaching it to my frame.